gamepad-coder/gamepad-coder.github.io/_site/Documentation/o~SourceFiles/Godot/HowTo/index.rst.txt

     So the documentation here will be a little more niche.

-    With any application or programming framework, there are always many ways to approach solving the same problem.
+    With any application or programming framework, there are always many ways to solve the same problem.
 And there are always edge cases which no one has documented in detail yet.

     Any time I encounter a problem or use case in Godot and it takes me longer